symPiotr/amplicon_analysis_pipeline/COI_and_16S_rRNA_amplicon_bioinformatic_pipeline.md

 ```
 cp SourceDirectory/16S-V4*fastq WorkingDirectory/`
 ```
 Before proceeding, consider simplifying file names.
-For example, perhaps you can remove the "16S-v4_P_" portion of the file names, using *rename* command or another approach?
+For example, perhaps you can remove the "16S-V4_P_" portion of the file names, only leaving the meaningful bits, using *rename* command or another approach?
 When using *rename*, make sure that the command works before committing!
 ```
 rename -n 's/16S-V4_P_//' *fastq
 rename -f 's/16S-V4_P_//' *fastq